My Simmons

 • Legal fees and court costs (case by case basis)

-*Any requests for more than $500 may require additional time and consideration.
-A student who is on a Leave of Absence or is unenrolled at the time of submitting their application is not eligible to receive funding.
+A student who is on a Leave of Absence or is unenrolled at the time of submitting their application is typically not eligible to receive funding.

 How will the Student Assistance Program impact eligibility for basic need funding for on-the-ground students?

-There are two separate Student Assistance Programs (SAP) available to undergraduate, graduate, and online students.
+There are two separate Student Assistance Programs (Compsych and UWILL) available to undergraduate, graduate, and online students.
 Both SAPs provide free and confidential mental health care.
 We encourage students to utilize this resource before planning to pay mental health costs out of pocket.
 If you are requesting funding for anticipated mental health care, our team will confirm that you are first knowledgeable of this option.

 Will I need to pay back the funds that I receive?

-No, this funding does not have to be paid back to the institution.
+No, this funding is a grant and therefore, does not have to be paid back to the institution.

 How much money should I expect?

-As much as we would like to meet the needs of every student each time they need support, the SOS funding is limited.
-Grants average around $400.
+Our Emergency Funds can be limited and the amount of funds a student is eligible for depends on the funds currently available.
+Grants average around $400 historically but can be more based on the student need.
 The amount allocated for a student is based on the urgent needs disclosed by the student within the academic year they apply.
+We suggest that students request what they need.

 What if I need more aid later?
 Is there a limit to how much funding I can receive?